mterczynski/blog/_posts/2024-07-01-building-tic-tac-toe-javascript.markdown

 ```

 Now both players can make a move, and are shown a simple alert after making the final move.
-There is a bug to fix though - empty tiles are interactive even after finish the game.
+There is a bug to fix though - empty tiles are interactive even after the game is finished.
 Let's fix that by extending the first [guard statement](<https://en.wikipedia.org/wiki/Guard_(computer_science)>).

 ```javascript
 tile.addEventListener("click", () => {